 F1: Mercedes explain opposition to reverse-grid qualifying race 'lottery'

-"Formula 1 doesn't need a show format like wrestling"; Full Toto Wolff interview with Sky F1's Martin Brundle coming later tonight
+"Formula 1 doesn't need a show format like wrestling"; Watch full Toto Wolff interview with Martin Brundle on latest Sky F1 Vodcast

 By Matt Morlidge